keiferoh/Home-Assistant-mobile-dashboard/README.md

     Submenu Select - the separate menus for Lights and Doors For my example you will need to add "Outside", "Office", "Living Room", "Front Door", "Garage Door" and "Back Door"
 #
- If you also installed and configured Mail & Packages you will need to create 5 Toggle helpers, "Amazon Delivering", "Amazon Delivered", "FedEx Delivering", "FedEx Delivered", "UPS Delivering", "UPS Delivered", and "Mail"
- (Mail is part of the US Postal Service Informed Delivery.
-If you do not use their service, or are outside the US this option will not be necessary)
-#
 At this point you will need to edit the individual cards or the raw yaml in order to replace my entities with yours.